 Lynda offers a genuine, warm and accepting counselling relationship.
 In feeling heard and accepted, young people are given the opportunity to explore, discover, understand and clarify their way of living and being, and learn to be more accepting of themselves and others in past and present situations.

-Should they need to, your child can access the Counselling service independently.
+Should they need to, our students can access the Counselling service independently.
 Counselling happens during regular one-hour sessions that are usually every week and these sessions are usually, but not always, the same time each week.
 The counselling sessions always happen in the same room.
-This means that the session can become a place where your child can feel safe to talk about difficult things.
+This means that the session can become a place where young people can feel safe to talk about difficult things.

-Before your child starts their therapy sessions with the Counsellor, the Counsellor will explain to your child how the sessions will work and the importance of safeguarding and confidentiality.
-Everything that is discussed in these sessions is confidential.
-This means the Counsellor will never tell anyone else your child’s information.
-The only time the Counsellor would need to tell another person would be if your child presents a significant danger to themselves or others.
-In this case, to comply with safeguarding regulations, the Counsellor has to tell another person and will explain this process fully with your child before their therapy sessions begin.
-Under those circumstances, the Counsellor would interrupt as soon as your child started to talk about those things and explain about the need to share the information and explain exactly who they would need to share the information with.
+Before beginning therapy sessions with the counsellor, they will explain how the sessions will work and the importance of safeguarding and confidentiality.
+Everything that our young people say to the counsellor is confidential - the only time the counsellor would need to break that confidentiality without the young person's permission, would be if a young person presents a significant danger to themselves or others.
+In this case, to comply with safeguarding regulations, the counsellor has to tell another person and will explain this process fully before the therapy sessions begin.

 As an individual member of BACP British Association for Counsellors and Psychotherapists) Lynda is bound by its ethical Framework for Good Practice in Counselling and Psychotherapy and subject to the Professional Conduct Procedure therein.